Arkansas Highway 319

 Highway 319 (AR 319, Ark.
 319, and Hwy.
 319) is a designation for two state highways in central Arkansas.
 The main segment runs 18.01 mi from AR 38 in Ward to AR 107 south of Vilonia.
 A short segment runs 1.65 mi from Cadron Settlement Park to US 64 in Conway.

 Route description

 Ward to Vilonia

 The route begins at its southern terminus, Highway 38 in the unincorporated community of Old Austin.
-Highway 319 runs north through Ward, briefly concurring with Highway 367 before turning west and crossing US 67/US 167 (Future I-57) at an interchange.
+Highway 319 runs north through Ward, briefly concurring with Highway 367 before turning west and crossing I-57/US 67/US 167 at an interchange.
 The route continues west across Highway 5 to terminate at Highway 107 south of Vilonia.

 Cadron Settlement Park to Conway

 Highway 319 begins outside Conway at Cadron Settlement Park.
 The route runs northeast to US 64, where it terminates.